US judge in Nevada: Felony deportation law unconstitutional

 Forsman said she expected the government will appeal to the 9th U.S. Circuit Court of Appeals in San Francisco.

-But Julian Castro, secretary of Housing and Urban Development in the Biden Administration, tweeted that he doubted the Justice Department would want to defend a law with “an incredibly racist history.”
+But Julian Castro, secretary of Housing and Urban Development in the Obama administration, tweeted that he doubted the Justice Department would want to defend a law with “an incredibly racist history.”

 Acting U.S. Attorney Christopher Chiou and an aide did not immediately respond to messages about the ruling.

-Note: This story has been corrected to show Castro was secretary of Housing and Urban Development in the Obama administration, not the Biden administration.